matias-kovero/nlp-example/README.md

 ## Running the example app

 This example is a simple nlp app.
 With little effort, you can customize the app appearance and data sources.
+_Currently the first analyze takes longer as the proxy is connecting to the backend._

 ### Manual setup